 An eclectic mix of art, animals, and real-world charm

 With so many famous and fabulous places to visit in Tokyo, the Ueno area is sometimes overlooked.
-But with Ameyoko , Ueno Park and a multitude of art galleries and museums, Ueno deserves some space in your Tokyo itinerary.
+But with Ameyoko , Ueno Park and a multitude of art galleries and museums, Ueno is an area that should be in your Tokyo itinerary.

 - Ueno Zoo for the pandas